jnguye580/Triage_Project/README.md

 A command line utility system for a hospital operating during a Wildfire

 ## Scenerio
 You are running a field hospital during a wildfire.
-There is a huge ring of fire that is entrapping the whole city and blocking all exits.
-The only way out is by helicopter but there is limited space so only a select few can escape at a time.
+This wildfire is caused Lord Ozai from the Avatar: The Last Airbender and there is a huge ring of fire that is entrapping the whole city and blocking all exits.
+The only way out is by helicopter but there is limited space so only a select few can escape at a time and the Avatar has been gone for 100 years.

 ## Triage rules
 Patients are assigned based on how critical your patients are, there will be a Helicopter that will come and pick patients up.
 The priority is based on how critical your health and those with a worse conditon will leave first.